elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 The `BSHR` register allows you to set some bits and clear some bits in a single 32-bit write operation, which can be useful in some cases.
 Normally, though, we will use the lower 16 bits in the `BSHR` register to set bits, and the lower 16 bits in the `BCR` register to clear bits.

-So, if we wanted to just blink an LED connected to pin 2 on and off as fast as we could, without changing the values of the other bits, we could write:
+So, if we wanted to just blink an LED connected to pin 2 on and off as fast as we could, without changing the values of the other bits, write:

 ```
 la t0, 0x40011410    # GPIO_D_BSHR